 – Increases healing of herpes ulcers helps to enhance the immune system

 Food Sources: Citrus Fruits, strawberries, broccoli, peppers, cantaloupe, tomatoes, Kiwi fruit

-– Lysine has anti-viral properties and prevents and heals herpes lesions.
-Meat is high in L-lysine which has been shown to prevent outbreaks
+– Lysine has anti-viral properties and prevents and heals herpes outbreaks.

 Food Sources: Parmesan Cheese, Eggs, Avocado, Lean cuts of meat (i.e. chicken)

-– Inhibits HSV replication and enhances cell-mediated immunity.
-Reduces the frequency, duration, and severity of herpes outbreaks
+– Reduces the frequency, duration, and severity of herpes outbreaks

 Food Sources: Oysters and shellfish, chicken, legumes, lean red meat, chicken, turkey, beef and lamb, Whole grains; amaranth, buckwheat, quinoa